 His research focuses on understanding the mind-body connection at work.
 He examines how somatic states such as sleep, pain and sickness affect energy, work engagement and self-control at work.
 He studies how these factors dynamically relate to unethical behavior as well as desirable work performance.

-concerning employee selection, promotion and training.
-He is also an adjunct assistant professor in the Department of Psychology and Neuroscience at UNC-Chapel Hill.
+He is area chair for the Organizational Behavior Area and the Director of Academic Leadership at UNC Kenan-Flagler.
+He also is an adjunct assistant professor in the Department of Psychology and Neuroscience at UNC-Chapel Hill.

-Administrative Science Quarterly, The Academy of Management Journal, The Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Personnel Psychology and The Journal of Management have published his research.
+Administrative Science Quarterly, The Academy of Management Journal, The Journal of Applied Psychology, American Psychologist, Organizational Behavior and Human Decision Processes, Personnel Psychology and The Journal of Management have published his research.

 He has received research grants from the National Science Foundation and the John Templeton Foundation.